tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 definitely controls the value of the addressing information being returned to the client.

-Based on these properties, it makes sense to optimize for the number of connections that are made with DNS records obtained from a Designated DoH Server rather than records obtained through the obfuscated mechanisms.
+Based on these properties, clients SHOULD prefer lookups via Designated DoH Servers over obfuscated mecahnisms whenever possible.
 Servers can encourgage this by setting large TTLs for DOHNS records and using longer TTLs for responses returned by their Designated DoH Server endpoints which can be more confident they have accurate addressing informaton.

 # Security Considerations